Map-A-Droid/MAD-docs/installation/phonesetup.md

 >Samsung S5 G900V and G900A are confirmed NOT to work.
 G900T DOES work.
 Moto G4 works, but the Amazon edition of the Moto G4 (Moto G4 Play) does NOT work.

-Once you have Lineage installed and the Google Apps with the Playstore, move on to Magisk.
+Once you have Lineage installed and the Google Apps with the Play Store, move on to Magisk.

 ## Magisk